visionify/visionai/docs/scenarios/social-distance.md

 VisionAI model's generated events would be:
 - Person distance events detected

-## Configuration
+## Camera Configuration

-It is recommended to set up cameras in ceiling view for monitoring social distancing guidelines.
+Recommended to set up cameras in ceiling view for monitoring social distancing guidelines.

+### Camera Placement

+- Install cameras in high traffic areas, such as entrances, exits, and common areas.
+- Place cameras in areas where social distancing violations are most likely to occur, such as checkout lines or waiting areas.

+### Camera Height

+- Cameras should be installed at a height of 7-8 feet above the floor level.

+- Place the camera 10-12 feet from the focal point.

+### Camera Angle Mounting Ranges

+- Place the camera at an angle that captures a wide area and any social distancing violations.

+Find more details about camera placement [here](../overview/cameras.md).

 ## Model Details